-- (Assistant County Counsel Emmett Primas serves as solicitor for the Office of Land Preservation) (Assistant County Counsel Eric M. Campo serves as solicitor for the County Agriculture Development Board)
+- (Assistant County Counsel Eric M. Campo serves as solicitor for the Office of Land Preservation/County Agriculture Development Board)

 Our office operates two specific land preservation programs, the Farmland Preservation Program and the Open Space Preservation Program.
 The Land Preservation Office also acts as staff to the County Agriculture Development Board, who has regulatory oversight for the County Farmland Preservation Program and also hears County Right-to-Farm cases.